Private equity funds have several moving parts. This quick guide will help you learn ‘who’ does ‘what.’

 The sponsor makes the investments for the fund and performs the requisite diligence.
 Ultimately, the sponsor is charged with generating additional value through management expertise or navigating private capital markets.

-Look closer at the relationship between a GP and LP here.
+Learn more about the relationship between a GP and LP here.